sergiy79/codecombat/Artisan-Home.md

 Welcome Artisans!
 This wiki is the main documentation on how to use the CodeCombat editors to build the levels of your dreams.

+If you don't want to read stuff, you can watch a screencast instead: https://vimeo.com/codecombat/mirage-maker

 ## Stuff Everyone Should Know

 * [[Important Artisan Concepts]]